uio-carpentry/organisational/meetings/agenda_points_living_document.md

 - ### Instructor training spots (10')
     - The "Follow-up instructor training (how many spots etc)" listed for August on the [years plan](https://github.com/uio-carpentry/organisational/blob/master/board/yearlyplan/List.md) was not addressed at the board meeting.
 This should be highly prioritised at the next meeting.
+    - Carpentries silver Membership, which runs from 01 July 2024 to 30 June 2025 - have used 0 of 5 instructor training seats
-    - We should probably also have a better overview of who is currently getting trained.
+    - We should probably also have a better overview of who is currently getting trained. -> https://docs.google.com/spreadsheets/d/1-ZWKY2Q2gTa3kRfcuniMMdaFyp6VrOz913eqCXDUCq8/edit?gid=1795017706#gid=1795017706

 - ### Check årshjul (should now be filled with tasks from everyone, 10')